-With another thrilling NFL regular season in the books, 18 teams who are not in the playoff mix now set their sights on the 2023 NFL Draft in hopes of finding talent that can change the future of their organization.
+With another thrilling NFL regular season in the books, teams now set their sights on the 2023 NFL Draft in hopes of finding talent that can change the future of their organization.

 Just mere months remain until the draft, as prospects gather to kickstart their careers and fulfill lifelong dreams.
 Last year’s 2022 NFL Draft saw DE Travon Walker taken as the No. 1 selection by the Jacksonville Jaguars.
 However, if this season has shown us anything, it’s that every pick matters — from first overall to “Mr. Irrelevant” at 262.

 So, what will happen this year?
 NBC Sports has you covered with all you need to know about this year’s draft coverage including the start times, full schedule, dates, TV channels, location, draft order and more.